theorashid/numba-oslo/README.md

 Oslo model implemented in numba.

 This is based on the Complexity and Networks course at Imperial College London (probably my favourite).
-It was one of my first coding projects and wrote the model with a while loop.
+It was one of my first coding projects and I wrote the model with a while loop.
 I set my notebook running overnight and hoped for the best.
-Going to see if `numba` works better.
+Going to see if [`numba`](https://numba.pydata.org/) works better.

 ## the Oslo Model